-The SCA encourages the NHRC to engage with relevant stakeholders to ensure a smooth transition in compliance with the Paris Principles and the ongoing and effective leadership of the NHRC
+The SCA encourages the NHRC to engage with relevant stakeholders including the new Constituent Assembly to adopt an appropriate selection process and ensure the timely selection and appointment of new members in compliance with the Paris Principles.

 The SCA refers to Paris Principle B.1 and to its General Observations 1.7 on 'Ensuring Pluralism' and 1.8 on 'Selection and appointment of the governing body'.